ChoosedayGuides

 Frequently asked questions

-Three changes: (1) Set a deadline before opening the thread — "we decide by Thursday".
-(2) Replace emoji reactions with a structured vote that has point allocation or ranking.
-(3) Separate discussion from decision — use the thread to share context, use a Chooseday link to collect actual votes.
+Set a deadline before you open the thread, so there's a clear point at which the discussion ends.
+Replace emoji reactions with a structured vote that supports point allocation or ranking.
+Separate discussion from decision, use the thread to share context, and a Chooseday link to collect actual votes.
+These three changes consistently produce better results than just trying to run a better thread.

-Chooseday is built specifically for this: create a decision, share a link in Slack, collect votes async with a deadline, get a declared winner.
-It works for majority votes, ranked choice, and dot voting — all via a Slack link with no app installation required.
+Chooseday is built specifically for this: create a decision, share a link in Slack, collect votes async with a deadline, and get a declared winner.
+It works for majority votes, ranked choice, and dot voting, all via a link with no app installation required.

 For most team decisions, yes.
-Async decisions give every team member time to consider options before voting, remove real-time social pressure, work across timezones, and produce a structured record.
-Synchronous decisions (meetings) are better when the decision requires deep real-time discussion or when the options aren't yet clear.
-Use async voting for decisions with defined options; use meetings to define the options.
+Async decisions give everyone time to consider options before voting, remove real-time social pressure, work across timezones, and produce a structured record.
+Meetings are better when the options aren't yet defined or when the decision genuinely requires real-time deliberation.
+Use async voting once the options are clear; use a meeting to get to the options.